-Several of our buses are named after local people who live in and around our bus network and have made a contribution to Nottingham life.
+Some of our buses are named after people who have made a significant contribution to Nottingham or had a strong connection to the City during their lifetime.

 Bus 331 - Sgt Heather Sutton